-Intended outcome Success criteria Every child on track to secure at least age-related expectations by the end of Year (unless there is an identified long term edu- cational barrier) Accelerate progress and close the attain- ment gap between those who are education- ally disadvantaged and those who are not. ✓ Pupils making at least expected progress where prior attainment is ARE/ARE+ ✓ Accelerated progress where prior attainment is below ARE so on track to attain ARE/ARE+ by end of Y6 3.
-Greater percentage of disadvantaged pupils to achieve greater depth by the end of Year 6.
-Disadvantaged pupils attaining ARE are identified and supported, through targeted provision, to accelerate progress towards attaining GD in Year 6.
-A greater % disadvantaged pupils attain, or are on track to attain, GD.
-4. Every child leaves Year 6 as a skilled, moti- vated reader and sees themselves as a reader.
-They recognise the value and purpose of reading, not only for learning, but have also discovered the pleasure of being 'lost in a book'.
-Every child leaves Year 6 attaining at least secure ARE in Reading.
-A greater proportion of disadvantaged children leave Year 6 as GD in Reading Pupil surveys indicate: an increasing proportion of disadvantaged pupils enjoy reading disadvantaged pupils are reading a wider range of authors / genres an increasing proportion of parents (particularly disadvantaged pupils) are sharing books and reading to/with their children 5.
-Attendance rate above 95% or if not, evidence of rapid improvement. ✓ Attendance rate of disadvantaged pupils is at least 95% or accelerated progress towards ✓ No disadvantaged pupils are persistent absentees (below 90%)
+Intended outcome Success criteria Every child on track to secure at least age-related expectations by the end of Year 6 (unless there is an identified long term educational barrier) 2.
+Accelerate progress and close the attainment gap between those who are educationally disadvantaged and those who are not. ✓ Pupils making at least expected progress where prior attainment is ARE/ARE+ ✓ Accelerated progress where prior attainment is below ARE 3.
+Greater percentage of disadvantaged pupils to achieve greater depth by the end of Year 6. ✓ Disadvantaged pupils attaining ARE are identified and supported, through targeted provision, to accelerate progress towards attaining GD in Year 6. ✓ A greater % disadvantaged pupils attain, or are on track to attain, GD.
+4. Every child leaves Year 6 as a skilled, motivated reader and sees themselves as a reader.
+They recognise the value and purpose of reading, not only for learning, but have also discovered the pleasure of being 'lost in a book'. ✓ Every child leaves Year 6 attaining at least secure ARE in Reading. ✓ A greater proportion of disadvantaged children leave Year 6 as GD in Reading ✓ Pupil surveys indicate: an increasing proportion of pupils enjoy reading pupils are reading a wider range of authors / genres an increasing proportion of parents (particularly disadvantaged pupils) are sharing books and reading to/with their children 5.
+Attendance rate above 95% or if not, evidence of rapid improvement. ✓ Attendance rate of disadvantaged pupils is at least 95% or accelerated progress towards ✓ Fewer disadvantaged pupils are persistent absentees (below 90%)

 ✓ Strong support provided by school for pupils/parents whose attendance is below 90% (persistent absentee) 6.
-Every child to feel and be safe, secure and happy , knowing how to seek support and actively seeking when required. ✓ Pupil/parent surveys and pupil interviews indicate pupils feel safe and secure in school and know how to seek support Evidence that pastoral support for a child has a positive impact on their happiness, welfare and academic progress (pupil / parent discussion, class teacher feedback) ✓ Achievement data (see Intended Outcomes 1 - 3) 7.
-Every child to be a resilient, active, independ- ent, motivated learner. ✓ Achievement data (see Intended Outcomes 1 - 3) Teacher observation and pupil/parent discussion evidence strong learner behaviours are evident regularly in the classroom and at home
+Every child to feel and be safe , secure and happy , knowing how to seek support and actively seeking when required. ✓ Pupil/parent surveys and pupil interviews indicate pupils feel safe and secure in school and know how to seek support ✓ Evidence that pastoral support for a child has a positive impact on their happiness, welfare and academic progress (pupil / parent discussion, class teacher feedback) ✓ Achievement data 7.
+Every child to be a resilient, active, independent, motivated learner. ✓ Achievement data ✓ Teacher observation and pupil/parent discussion evidence strong learner behaviours are evident regularly in the classroom and at home